 19. Washington Monument

-The Washington Monument is a 202-foot obelisk in Washington, D.C., and was erected as a tribute to the first president of the United States, George Washington.
+The Washington Monument is a 202-foot obelisk in Washington, D.C., erected as a tribute to the first president of the United States, George Washington.
 Along with the Statue of Liberty, it is the most famous of all landmarks in the USA.

-Monuments and landmarks such as the Washington Monument are enduring symbols of the ambition of America’s founders to establish a nation that was for all and not just for those with titles or wealth.
+Monuments and landmarks such as the Washington Monument are enduring symbols of the ambition of America’s founders to establish a nation for all, not just those with titles or wealth.

 A former colonel in British service, Washington found his fame as commander-in-chief of the Continental Army during the American Revolutionary War.
 His familiarity with British tactics would be key to winning the Revolutionary War.

-After bringing victory and liberty to the revolutionaries’ cause, he became the first President of the United States, serving from 1789 to 1797.
-The monument, constructed of marble, granite, and bluestone gneiss stands 555 ft & 5+1⁄8 in (or just under 170 m).
-It was the world’s tallest building between 1884 and 1889, after which it was surpassed by the Eiffel Tower in Paris.
+After bringing victory and liberty to the revolutionaries’ cause, he became the United States’ first President, serving from 1789 to 1797.
+The monument, constructed of marble, granite, and bluestone gneiss, stands 555 ft & 5+1⁄8 in (or just under 170 m).
+It was the world’s tallest building between 1884 and 1889, after which the Eiffel Tower surpassed it in Paris.

-The marble cornerstone, which is 21 feet (6.4 m) below ground includes a zinc case packed with relics, which may be found at the northeast corner of the monument.
+The marble cornerstone, 21 feet (6.4 m) below ground, includes a zinc case packed with relics, which may be found at the northeast corner of the monument.
 A large circular of poles centered on the monument flies fifty American flags, one for each state.